tomekc/fame/README.md

 $ fame --project Example.xcodeproj [--ib-file-path] [--output-path]
 ```

-In a nutshell, the fame command does the following:
+In a nutshell, the `fame export` command does the following:

 * Analyze the given Xcode project file for supported languages
 * Find all .storyboard and .xib files in the `--ib-file-path` (recursively, you may pass a file or folder, defaults to the current directory)